OpenBankingUK/opendata-api-docs-pub/smeccc/sme-commercial-credit-card.md

 ### Restrict Account Applicants

-**Example** : A fictional example based on theSantander Business Credit Card
+**Example** : A fictional example based on the [Santander Business Credit Card](https://www.santander.co.uk/business/borrowing-and-finance/credit-cards)

 You can apply for a credit card if:-